wix/cli-app-templates/mixpanel-analytics/README.md

 ### Set up a local development environment

-You won’t see the app extensions on your development site until you build the app and release a version.
+You won't see the app extensions on your development site until you build the app and release a version.
 To test the app during development, set up a local development environment using the following command.

 ```bash
 npm run dev